OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/storage.md

 ---

 The Kubernetes Worker requires a common filesystem to share packages with its spawned operation pods.
-This filesystem is stores binary packages received from the Octopus Server, and are utilised by the operation being executed.
+This filesystem is stores binary packages received from the Octopus Server, and are used by the operation being executed.

 The Kubernetes Worker's storage setup and constraints are identical to the [Kubernetes Agent storage](docs/kubernetes/targets/kubernetes-agent/storage.md).